fredschuck/fredschuck/README.md

 - **Design Tools**: Figma, Adobe XD, Adobe Photoshop, Adobe Illustrator

 ## What I'm Up To

-- 🔭 I’m currently working on:
+I'm currently working on a few projects and learning new technologies.
+Here's what I'm up to:

 | Project          | Description                                         | Progress |
 |------------------|-----------------------------------------------------|----------|